dogweather/forkful/content/en/typescript/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A Read-Eval-Print-Loop (REPL) is a programming environment that takes single user inputs, executes them, and returns the result to the user.
-Programmers use a REPL to quickly experiment with code snippets, debug, and learn new language features without the overhead of creating a full application.

 ## How to:
 TypeScript doesn't come with its own REPL.
 Let's use `ts-node`, a TypeScript execution environment for Node.js that includes a REPL.